DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxScheduler/1 Configuration/recurrenceEditMode.md

 - "occurrence"
  Enables an end-user to edit only the current appointment.

+Changes made to single and series appointments are handled differently.

 If a user edits the current appointment, two actions are performed on the data objects:

 - The series' data object is updated.